rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 npm install -E @truffle/hdwallet-provider@1.0.34
 ```

-This `truffle package` comes with many dependencies, and so can take a long time to complete.
+This `truffle package` comes with many dependencies, and can take a long time to complete.
 A successful installation message is shown if everything works fine.

 ### Copy Ethereum Contract Code